 This lot are a hardy bunch but tradition is tradition and members of the Serpentine Swimming Club have been plunging themselves into the Serpentine lake's icy waters every Christmas Day since 1864.
 At temperatures of below four degrees Celsius in winter, the swimmers will want to get a wiggle on so it's lucky that they are all in hot pursuit of the prestigious Peter Pan Cup.
 The name of the 100-yard race dates back to 1904 when J.M Barrie, the creator of the boy who refused to grow up, presented the first cup.
 While most of us are still tucked up in bed or delving into our stocking the competitors line up (and pretend not to shiver) for their 9am start, a jolly crowd gathers to witness the spectacle.
 It's a great way to get some fresh air on Christmas morning and you'll feel like you've earned your post-lunch snooze.
 Behind you, Hyde Park offers a wonderful wintry landscape and, if you want to continue the Peter Pan theme, why not nip across to see the famous statue in Kensington Gardens.
 It was so cold and snowy in 2010 that the race had to be cancelled - although some intrepid souls still broke holes in the ice in order to have a quick dip.

 Birdies Crazy Golf Club

 Winter at Southbank Centre with Natwest

 BUST Magazine Christmas Craftacular

 Winter at The View from The Shard

 Peter Pan Cup Swimming Race

-From cheap budget places to stay to luxury 5 star hotels see our deals for hotels, including The Grosvenor Hotel London from 66% off.
+From cheap budget hotels to luxury 5 star suites see our discounts for hotels, including Amba Hotel Charing Cross from 53% off.